Accessibility

 bring their own keyboard support and ARIA roles.
 Default filled buttons use Mantine’s brand

-color; if you rely on a custom primary, the contrast check above covers its use as link
+color; if you set a custom $primary in theme.scss, the contrast check above covers its

 Note: Mantine components used in content (buttons, tabs, accordions, the rating widget)